cregox/cregox.github.io/drafts/delete.md

 they basically have products and services that might even be technically good (google), although they're mostly really not (microsoft)...

-but what they all have in common is complete lack of humanity (facebook), meaning...
-TK
+but what they all have in common is complete lack of humanity (facebook), meaning they don't care for each person as a person. numbers is all that matters.

+how to turn around?

+there's no shortcut an no easy way. [ahoxus](/ahoxus) is my personal answer, and it can work for literally anyone... but in practice, it doesn't. because it's hard.

+# list of deleted apps

+on the first few days, just to begin with...

 whatsapp